keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 > <br> --- Walter Gardner, "The British Coal-tar Colour Industry", *Nature*, *133*, 575, **1934**

-> **These are our letters, our words**: they too can be modulated, broken, recoupled, redefined, co-polymerized one to the other in <span class="etym etym-basf">worldwide chains that will surface now and then over long molecular silences</span>, like the seen parts of a tapestry. <span class="page-ref">355</span>
+> **These are our letters, our words**: they too can be modulated, broken, recoupled, redefined, co-polymerized one to the other in <span class="etym-basf">worldwide chains that will surface now and then over long molecular silences</span>, like the seen parts of a tapestry. <span class="page-ref">355</span>